 Triple negative breast cancer

-Triple negative breast cancer is found in about 1 in 5 women with breast cancer (15–20%).
-It occurs more commonly in women under the age of 40 and in black women.
+Triple negative breast cancer is a less common type of breast cancer.
+It develops in about 1 in 5 women with breast cancer (15 to 20%).
+It is more common in women under 40.
+It also seems to be more common in black women.

 Basal cell breast cancer

 Basal cell breast cancer is a type of breast cancer with a clear pattern of changes in proteins in the cells.

 Cancer doctors recognise basal cell breast cancer when they examine the cancer cells under a microscope.
 It is often linked with triple negative breast cancer.

 Basal cell breast cancers are usually triple negative.
 And most triple negative breast cancers are basal cell cancers.
 They are similar types of breast cancer, but not exactly the same.

 The risk factors for triple negative breast cancer are not clear.
 Some breast cancers depend on hormones to grow.
 These can be linked with risk factors to do with hormones and having children.
 But triple negative breast cancer does not seem to share these risk factors.

 Most women with triple negative breast cancer have no strong history of breast cancer in their family (hereditary breast cancer).
 But some women with triple negative breast cancer have an altered BRCA1 gene.
 This will have been inherited from a parent.